When their daughter was born, Bradley Cooper and Irina Shayk's lives changed forever.

 Asked where such good-looking people go to meet each other, Shayk playfully replied, "You know I'm from Russia, David...so it's like KGB, Russian spies, and yeah, we just—we can keep the secrets, Russians, so be careful."

 They broke up in early 2015 amid a fog of cheating rumors.
 Afterward Shayk told told Spain's Hola!, "Of course I prefer to be with someone, but with the right someone.
 It's very simple.
 You have to be faithful to your other half and not have secrets.
 That's my rule."

-And he and Shayk pop up around L.A. like normal people, or as normal as a four-time Oscar nominee and a Sports Illustrated Swimsuit Issue cover girl can be.
+He and Shayk popped up around L.A., and now New York, like normal people, or as normal as a four-time Oscar nominee and a Sports Illustrated Swimsuit Issue cover girl can be.
 They run errands and take their daughter to the grocery store, out to lunch and to the beach.
-The couple were also among the stars who came out for Sean Penn's book party at Giorgio Baldi on March 2, joining guests including Laura Dern, Eddie Vedder and Brad Pitt.
+And the couple enjoy adults-only time as well, such as at Sean Penn's book party or two Met Galas in a row.

 "They have date nights and spend romantic time together," a source told E!
-News a few months ago.
+News awhile back.
 "The spark between them is still very strong.
 Bradley is crazy for Irina.
 He's madly in love with her."

 In 2013 Cooper called fatherhood the "next big step" in his life, having seen how much joy fatherhood brought to his own dad, who passed away in 2011.
 "I'm sorry my father won't be around to see his grandchildren, but he knows fatherhood was something I was looking forward to," the actor told Square Mile.

 And you know what they say about the importance of finding someone who's on the same page as you regarding family values.